kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW1.md

  2. Following the instructions, align the FASTQ files to the reference genome.
 Sort the alignments by position and create the index.
  3. What fraction of the reads mapped to the reference genome?
 (HINT: use samtools flagstat).
  4. What fraction of the paired-end fragments were assigned to genes?
 (HINT: You can find this from the summary file created by featureCounts)
  5. Copy to sorted BAM file together with the index out of the docker container to your own environment.
 Open the BAM file in IGV.
 Zoom into the PFKL gene on chromosome 21.
 You should be able to see individual reads mapping to the exons of the gene.
 Now move to the neighbouring AIRE gene.
+What do you see?
 Make IGV screenshots for both genes and include them to your report.
  6. Find the number of paired-end fragments overlapping the the PFKL and AIRE genes from the featureCounts file (last column).
 Do these match to what you observed in the IGV?
 (HINT: You can use the search box on the [Ensembl website](http://www.ensembl.org/) to find the gene ids for both gens).

 ## Task 3.
 Constructing a data analysis workflow with Snakemake (2 points)